 Next Steps:

-- Take a Gap Year: If you cannot find a suitable course through clearing or do not want to rush into deciding you may want to consider taking a year out.
-You might be in a stronger position to apply for university on a gap year as you already have confirmation of your grades and universities will give you unconditional offers which you can accept and arrange accommodation etc. well in advance of the course starting.
-Or if had your heart set on a course/university but you missed the grade requirements you could use year out to re-take your exams and re-apply.
+- Take a Gap Year: If you cannot find a suitable course through Clearing or do not want to rush into deciding you may want to consider taking a year out.
+You might be in a stronger position to apply for university during a gap year as you already have confirmation of your grades and universities will give you unconditional offers which you can accept and arrange accommodation etc. well in advance of the course starting.
+Or if had your heart set on a course/university but you missed the grade requirements you could use a year out to re-take your exams and re-apply.
 Do bear in mind that you may not receive the same offers again as they will be assessing your application against a new cohort of students.

-Universities will be interested in why you have chosen to take a gap year so you will need to add a sentence or two justifying your choice in your personal statement and be ready to answer questions at interview.
+Universities will be interested in why you have chosen to take a gap year so you will need to add a sentence or two justifying your choice in your personal statement and be ready to answer questions at the interview.
 Some of the perceived benefits are:

 - You can gain work relevant experience which will help your university application and may set you apart from other candidates in the job market after you graduate.